The Morbidly Fascinating Page Shrunken Heads

 Head in Hand

-By the end of the nineteenth century, little was known about the Jivaro Indian clans in South America, except for their macabre practices of taking and then shrinking the heads of their enemies.
+By the end of the nineteenth century, little was known about the Jivaro clans in South America, except for their macabre practices of taking and then shrinking the heads of their enemies.
 This practice intrigued travelers and collectors and compelled them to visit these tribes to satisfy their curiosity.

 Robert Ripley of "Ripley's Believe It Or Not" was reported to be a big collector of shrunken heads, as well as a lot of other weird things.
+Below is a photo or Robert Ripley:

 Ripley